-Trials would be run to see which point of the sequence, or skill, the child needs help with.
-If the child is unable to turn on the water independently, then that is the skill which needs to be worked on before moving to the next chain in the sequence.
+Trials would be run to see which point of the sequence or skill the child needs help with.
+If the child is unable to turn on the water independently, then that is the skill that needs to be worked on before moving to the next chain in the sequence.
 The ultimate goal in the end is for the child to be able to complete the sequence all together without prompting or help.

 Click here to find out more

 For children with autism spectrum disorder, they may need more prompts to get through each step.
-Children with autism often take a literal meaning on language, which can sometimes cause confusion which leads to behavioral challenges.
+According to a study published by the National Institute on Deafness and Other Communication Disorders (NIH), children with autism often take a literal meaning of language, which can sometimes cause confusion and lead to behavioral challenges.

 For example, if step one is to take out your notebook for the day, the teacher may need to help identify which specific notebook they are referring to.
-It may be obvious to a neurotypical child in a math class to take out his/her math notebook, but those social cues can be a daily struggle for anyone on the autism spectrum, and could result in an increase of behavioral issues if the child does not understand what to do.
+It may be obvious to a neurotypical child in a math class to take out their math notebook.
+Still, those social cues can be a daily struggle for anyone on the autism spectrum and could result in an increase in behavioral issues if the child does not understand what to do.

-Step three of placing the homework in the tray on the teacher’s desk may need prompting too.
-You might have a student that tries to run out of the classroom to place the homework on a tray on the desk of a different teacher because that was what came to mind when they heard that prompt.
+Step three of placing the homework in the tray on the teacher’s desk may need prompting, too.
+You might have a student who tries to run out of the classroom to place the homework on a tray on the desk of a different teacher because that was what came to mind when they heard that prompt.

-Antecedent is also known as the prompt.
-It is what happened before a behavior happened.
-It could be something that someone does or says.
-It could be something in the environment that you have no control over.
-It is the reason why the behavior that follows happens.
+The antecedent is also known as the prompt.
+In other words, it is what happened before a behavior happened.
+It could be something that someone does or says or something in the environment that you have no control over.
+The antecedent is the reason why the behavior that follows happens.

-Behavior is the action of what the child is doing as a result of the antecedent in a discrete trial.
+Behavior is the action of what the child is doing due to the antecedent in a discrete trial.
 The consequence is the result or what happened after the behavior.
 The consequence can be either positive or negative depending on what discrete trial training DTT program you are working on to modify behavior.